 Most people will strive to change their diet because of weight issues.
-But even if you are content with your body size, watching what you eat can contribute to healthier teeth and gums.
+But even if you are content with your Healthy Body size, watching what you eat can contribute to healthier teeth and gums.
 Issues like sensitivity, bleeding gums, pain and cavities can sometimes be caused by your diet.
 It’s a high time you made changes to your diet and see how getting rid of the unhealthy stuff can have a positive impact on your oral health.
 This is important even if you always brush and floss your teeth regularly as recommended by your dentist.
 In the paragraphs below, we’ll explain how what you eat impacts on the state of your teeth.

 The benefits of calcium rich foods